svmiller/svmiller.github.io/_posts/2019-08-02-what-explains-union-density-brms-replication.md

 ---
 title: "What Explains Union Density?
-A Replication of an Old Article with the brms Package"
+A Replication of an Old Article with the {brms} Package"
 output:
   md_document:
     variant: gfm